lukakostic/Random-Infinite-2DTerrain/README.md

 # RandomTerrain2D.cs
 Random Infinite 2D terrain in unity, to be used for driving on.
 Very simple code.
+Its in the RandomTerrain2D.cs in the repository.

 It gets randomly generated on start.